The best food festivals in Italy [Summer 2023]

 5) The Piadina Festival in Bellaria Igea Marina

-From September 8th to 10th, the Piadina Festival returns to Romagna for its 20th edition.
+From the 13th to the 15th of September, the Piadina Festival returns to Romagna for its 21st edition.
 This event celebrates one of Italy's most iconic and beloved dishes.
 The resort town of Bellaria Igea Marina, just 10 km from Cesenatico, hosts every year a weekend of tastings and entertainment.

 The festival has stands offering various recipes for piadina filling, from the most traditional to the most innovative.
 In addition to food, the historic center also comes alive with performances, concerts and craft markets.